rcurry16/openai-api/README.md

 ## OpenAI - API Usage

 ### Description
 Exploring the capabilities of the OpenAI API.
-The api_usage.py file contains three basic functions that demonstrate the usage of various tools provided by OpenAI.
+The api_usage.py file contains four basic functions that demonstrate the usage of various tools provided by OpenAI.

 ### Usage Instructions
 - **API Key**